Richard-yq/l2_D/docs/user-guide.rst

 User Guide
 ***********

-This is the user guide for D release of O-DU/l2.
+This is the user guide for e-release of O-DU/l2.
 Follow installation-guide to get all the dependencies ready.

 .. contents::